 They will seal the area, cover anything necessary, and post signage.
 They will install a decontamination enclosure system and clean-up using a special HEPA vacuum.
 Disposable containers will be prepared and labeled, and transportation to appropriate dumpsites will be arranged.

 The asbestos removal process costs anywhere from $150 to $250 per hour, depending on where the asbestos is located and the condition of the material.
-During the removal process, a contractor will use a wet method and hand tools to remove the asbestos material.
+During the removal process, a contractor will adequately wet the surface and use hand tools to remove the asbestos material.
 They will wear protective clothing and remove it as safely as possible to avoid releasing more asbestos fibers into the air than necessary.

+The amount you pay for disposal depends on how much space the material takes in the landfill and runs around $10 to $50 per cubic yard.
+The EPA has national standards for asbestos disposal.
+It usually costs $50 to $100 to obtain a permit to dispose of this hazardous material.
 Asbestos will be disposed of in specifically designed containers appropriately labeled and brought to a dumpsite designed to take in hazardous materials such as asbestos.
-The amount you pay for disposal depends on how much space the material takes in the landfill and runs around $10 to $50 per cubic yard.
 All removed material has to go to the disposal site in a specifically marked truck, which the contractor will arrange before the removal process begins.

 In some cases of asbestos removal, large gaps or damaged areas will be left.
-When this occurs, you can expect to pay between $5 and $25 to re-board, re-finish, and re-paint the affected areas.
+When this occurs, you can expect to pay between $5 and $25 per sq.ft. to re-board, re-finish, and re-paint the affected areas.
 In some cases, the costs can be much higher if entire walls and floors need to be replaced.
+This is more common in homes from the 1950s, 60s, and early 70s with linoleum or vinyl flooring, vermiculite attic insulation, corrugated roofing, or cement sheet walls.

-Determining asbestos removal cost per square foot depends on the locations where the asbestos is detected.
+Determining asbestos mitigation cost per square foot depends on the locations where the asbestos is detected.
 Different areas require different processes, more or less clean up, and have varying safety concerns.
-Asbestos removal runs as low as $3 per sq. ft. to as high as $120 per sq. ft.
+The asbestos removal cost per square foot runs as low as $3 per sq.ft. to as high as $150 per sq.ft. for harder to reach locations.
+Boilers, ducts, and roofs are not as common and more challenging spots for asbestos removal, so they are at the higher end of the price range.

 It is less expensive to remove asbestos from the outside of the home.
 This is because it is a much easier process and can be less hazardous if any amount is missed.
 For areas inside the home, such as insulation or in the attic, the removal process can be much more difficult.
 Removal of asbestos inside the house is dangerous and very expensive due to the safety procedures and extensive cleanup that must be completed after the removal.
-Areas that are hard to reach, such as steep roofs and trees, can make asbestos removal more difficult and more expensive.
+Areas that are hard to reach, like steep roofs or attics, make asbestos mitigations more difficult and expensive.
 Below you can see how the costs vary depending on the area where asbestos has been discovered.

 Popcorn Ceiling | $3 - $7 |